An Interdisciplinary Approach to Optimal Communication and Flight Operation of High-Altitude Long-Endurance Platforms: System Description

 where ${R_{\rm sp}} $ is the specific gas constant given as $287.052 {\rm J/kg.K}$ and $T_p$ is constant in Stratosphere I but increases by $1$K for every $1$km increase in the altitude for Stratosphere II, as given

+The expression \eqref{eq.P_hs} denotes the power for a SHF.
+However, we are interested in the steady circular flight (SCF) at the same altitude for station-keeping over a certain area as demonstrated in Fig. \ref{fig:SCF}b.
+This is primarily achieved by a steady flight with a fixed banking angle $\zeta$ when the vertical component of the lift force $L_v$ is equal to $W$ i.e., $L_v = L \cos (\zeta) = W = mg$ and the centripetal force $C$ is equal to $D$ i.e., $L_h = L \sin (\zeta) = C = {2mV^2}/{d}$.
+Solving these equations simultaneously reveals the required banking angle

+The aircraft load factor is unity for SHF but it is given by $L/W = 1/\cos (\zeta)$ for the SCF.
+Thus, the propulsion power required $P_{\rm SCF}$ to maintain a SCF at a bank angle $\zeta$ is defined as the product of the square of the load factor and the power required for SHF \cite{arum2020energy}, rendering

-Furthermore, some additional power is required for the payload and avionics named as accessory power $P_{\rm acc}$.
-Generally, this power is a constant estimation for a given aircraft with certain payload.
-Hence, the total power requirement for such flight can be computed from the aggregate of both accessory power and propulsion power i.e., $P_{\rm req} = P_{\rm acc} + P_{\rm pro}$.
+Furthermore, some additional power is required for the base station payload and avionics named as accessory power $P_{\rm acc}$.
+Generally, this power is a constant estimation for a given aircraft with certain payload capabilities.
+Hence, the total power requirement for such flight can be computed from the sum of both accessory power and propulsion power i.e.,